Frequently asked questions

 How do you guarantee availability of my files?

 While some devices will be on or off, other devices such as NAS or mobiles are mostly always on.
-Hive understands the behavior of the devices and assigns a class of availability to each device.
+Hivenet understands the behavior of the devices and assigns a class of availability to each device.
 This enables a proper placement strategy to distribute these 200 pieces to maximize availability.

 How do you guarantee the durability of my files?

-Why would hiveNet consume less electricity than data centers?
+How does Hivenet consume less electricity than data centers?

 There are approximately 20 million servers in data centers around the world.
 These consume today approximately 40 TWh representing 2% of overall electricity demand.
 However, due to the growth of the Internet - storage and compute - this is expected to grow to up to 20% of overall electricity demand in the coming decade.
 This is soon going to outgrow the energy consumption of the airline industry.